Already read the Intro/FAQ? Jump to the Bamboo store!

 I also take extra steps to ensure that the material is as stable as possible and resistant to cracking (see my blog titled “Bamboo Journey”).
 These collective steps all contribute to the time investment that goes into each individual instrument, and this is reflected in the cost of the flute.

 As most players of bamboo flutes are aware, cracking can be an issue.
 I do everything I can to reduce this risk, but a great deal of the responsibility for preventing this falls to the player.
 Sudden changes in temperature and humidity are the problem, and this includes blowing warm air into a cold flute, leaving it in a place that is too dry, leaving it in the sun, in freezing temperatures, etc..
 Many players with cherished bamboo flutes keep them in a humidor of some type.
 I don’t take returns or make replacements of flutes that crack, but I will repair them if possible (and it usually is possible).
+And I sometimes will use an otherwise suitable piece of bamboo if it only displays some minor surface cracking (which I stabilize and seal).
 If you live someplace that is very hot and dry or very cold and dry, you might consider whether bamboo is a good idea.
 You might do better with one of my wooden instruments.
 But generally some common sense flute care will be adequate—just treat them as you would any cherished instrument.

 Most modern instruments are equal tempered and use A440 as their target pitch.
 This is the modern orchestral standard.
 Many of the flutes I make adhere to this standard, but some don’t.
 Some flutes just don’t want to be that rigid, and I might tune to A435, or A432, etc., and in some cases (such as the xiao) I target just intonation instead of equal temper.
 This does not mean the flutes will not be “in tune”, because they will always be in proper tune with themselves.
 They just might not fit into a modern orchestral setting and may be better suited to solo play.
 But each individually listed flute will include this information so you know what you are getting.